chessmotif/APLACA-with-ANTLRs/TL_Interpreter/DOC/README.txt

 APLACA interprets to Java code, so it should be capable of running on any system which can run Java 6 or later.

 >>>>>>>KNOWN PROBLEMS<<<<<<<
-Recursion and loops do not work properly.
+Loops do not work properly.
+Recursion only works on void functions.

 >>>>>>>MISCELLANEOUS INFORMATION<<<<<<<
 This text file was created using state-of-the-art Notepad technology.